Enhanced Kohn-Luttinger topological superconductivity in bands with nontrivial geometry: Introduction.

 In this work, we consider the case of the pairing of electrons in a spin and valley-polarized metal without time-reversal symmetry.
 We partition the form factor corrections to the pairing vertex into its norm $|\mathcal W|$ (defined later), which is gauge invariant, and a gauge-dependent part $\exp(iF)$.
 The norm $|\mathcal W| \leq 1$ is related to the quantum distance in the Hilbert space and controls the screening of the bare Coulomb interaction, as well as act as an overall reduction factor to pairing vertex.
-The former effect is beneficial to $T_c$, while the latter is not.
+The former effect {increases} $T_c$, while the latter {decreases it}.
 Interestingly, we show that the phase of the form factor splits the degeneracy in the pairing channels with opposite angular momentum, and tends to enhance $T_c$.
-We introduce a toy model with the lowest Landau level (LLL) form factor to illustrate the enhancement of $T_c$ by several orders of magnitude.
-We also identified resonance in $T_c$ associated with the total Berry flux enclosed in the Fermi surface.
+We introduce a toy model with the lowest Landau level (LLL) form factor to illustrate the enhancement of $T_c$ by orders of magnitude.
+We also identify resonance in $T_c$ associated with the total Berry flux enclosed in the Fermi surface.
 As a comparison, we compute $T_c$ in a valley unpolarized system with time-reversal symmetry, where only $|\mathcal W|$ enters into the gap equation.
 The critical temperature, in this case, is lower, and in some regions, can be lower by orders of magnitude compared to the case without time-reversal symmetry.
-The screening of the Coulomb interaction depends on dispersion and as well as $|\mathcal{W}|$.
-We show that $T_c$ is not always enhanced compared to the system with trivial form factor $|\mathcal W|=1$, due to the competition between the effect of screening and the reduction of the pairing vertex.
 Finally, we apply our results to a two-band model describing rhombohedral multilayer graphene.